shiltemann/presentations-old/2018-SURF/PITCHME.md

 <div class="small">
 <ul>
- <li> Clinicians can use Galaxy without bioinformatics expertise </li>
  <li> Streeklab Haarlem does not have the expertise to run this in-house </li>
  <li> We don't have resources to support/maintain this </li>
  <li> Typically run the workflow ~once a week </li>